 Watch me make this old fashioned cornbread dressing from start to finish!

-I really didn’t need another Southern cornbread dressing recipe on this site because you guys seem to be absolutely crazy about this recipe.
+I really didn’t need another old fashioned cornbread dressing recipe on this site because you guys seem to be absolutely crazy about this recipe.

-However, I figured it was about time I did a post an updated video on the slight tweaks I’ve made to this Southern cornbread dressing over the years.
+However, I figured it was about time I did an updated post and video on the slight tweaks I’ve made to this cornbread dressing over the years.

 If you like it EXACTLY the way I posted many years ago then feel free to use that recipe.
 I’ll always keep up the original recipes of foods that I tweak so no worries.

 What’s the difference between my two cornbread dressing recipes?

-This recipe is loaded with more spices, flavorful chicken thighs, a new buttermilk cornbread recipe, and red peppers.
-They are minor tweaks that makes a big difference in my opinion!
-However both recipes are amazing!
+This old fashioned cornbread dressing recipe is loaded with more spices, flavorful chicken thighs, a new buttermilk cornbread recipe, and red peppers.
+They are minor tweaks that make a big difference in my opinion!
+However, both recipes are amazing!

-A true southern cornbread dressing starts with from-scratch buttermilk cornbread that’s a couple days old.
+A true southern cornbread dressing starts with from-scratch buttermilk cornbread that’s a couple of days old.
 Feel free to use your favorite non-sweetened cornbread.
 This cornbread recipe isn’t my normal cast iron skillet cornbread nor is it my favorite cornbread to sit and eat plain but man oh man, does it make a good cornbread dressing!
-With all that butter and buttermilk this cornbread creates the perfect base for some really flavorful cornbread dressing.
+With all that butter and buttermilk this cornbread creates the perfect base for some really flavorful old fashioned cornbread dressing.

 Since this recipe has so much broth be sure to use a really good brand that is well seasoned and salted.
 If I don’t have any homemade stock or broth in the freezer, I use Better Than Bouillon roasted chicken base.
 It’s in paste form and you just mix it with water.